 The Basilique Notre-Dame de la Garde towers above the city and gives you amazing views of the harbor, especially at dusk.
 You should also bike the La Corniche – a walking/bike path along the coast from Marseille’s Old Port past fishing villages, beaches, and picturesque neighborhoods.
 The La Corniche extends for a couple of kilometers, so you go as far as you want and then turn around.

 Marseille is just a 30-minute drive from the fantastic beaches of Cassis.
 And Marseille borders the Calanques, which are striking white limestone cliffs that tower above the coastline and have sheer drops into the sea.
-I recommend the Catamaran Cruise & Lunch in the Calanques National Park that gives you stellar views from the water.
+I recommend the Catamaran Cruise & Lunch in the Calanques National Park, which gives you stellar views from the water.

 Nice